thehonestscoop/gutter/README.md

 ![Screenshot](https://github.com/thehonestscoop/gutter/raw/master/image.gif)

 The Gutter provides sentence-aware markers for journalists and bloggers.
+It can be placed to the left or right of your text and can mark a single sentence or a range of sentences centered about a particular key sentence.

 For full details of its usage, please refer to instructions and guidance found at [thehonestscoop.com](https://thehonestscoop.com).